 There are several ways to import data from a relational database into BigQuery.
-This can be done by using the WebUI, in which case the schema is upload able as as JSON file.
+Do this by using the WebUI, in which case the schema is upload able as as JSON file.
 You can export data to Google Cloud Storage in JSON format and import from there.

 Another way is using Google Cloud Dataflow.
-This can be set up automatically, but you can customize the process and maybe join data already in Dataflow, to denormalize it by using lookup tables as side input.
+Automatic setup is possible, but you can customize the process and maybe join data already in Dataflow, to denormalize it by using lookup tables as side input.

 Backup / Snapshots

 BigQuery supports a feature for “Point in Time Snapshots”.
 If you you a query decorator @<time> in Legacy SQL you can get an image of the table during the specified timestamp.
 This decorator can contain relative or absolute values.